-Emotional processing of emoji: Project work is currently exploring the role of language and emotional stimuli (e.g., emoji) on cognitive processes.
+Dr Linda Kaye work is currently exploring the the emotional processing of emoji, and how this corresponds to language.
 Specifically, it is aiming to establish the extent to which emoji are actually processed emotionally.
 Further will be exploring perceptual relationships between space and properties of sound with emoji.
-This project is in collaboration with colleagues at the University of Madrid, Spain, Griffith University, Australia and Nottingham Trent University, UK.
+This project is in collaboration with colleagues at the Autonomous University of Madrid, Spain, Griffith University, Australia and Nottingham Trent University, UK.

 Dr Helen Wall in collaboration with Prof. Bernhard Hommel from Leiden University, and Dr Motonori Yamaguchi from Essex University explore the cognitive representations underlying joint performance.
 In a series of experiments, they have tested a claim that co-acting individuals share a mental representation of the task (co-representation) in order to coordinate actions in a joint task in a series of experiments.
 Little evidence has been obtained to support co-representation under the condition that co-acting individuals have separate action goals (e.g., pressing keys).
 However, a new study has provided evidence for shared representations if co-actors share action goals.
 The project further investigates what aspects of co-actors’ task representations are actually shared between actors in a joint task as well as what factors contribute to shared task representations.
 The researchers hope that the investigation will reveal how to improve joint performance in everyday activities

 Our research has been well received nationally and internationally through the National Press as well as media outlets such as The Conversation.

 Want to take part in our exciting research?
 We are always looking for keen research participants!
-You can sign up to our studies through our online SONA system here.
+You can sign up to our studies through our online SONA system.